-With the roll out of our new Phishing as a Service (PHaaS) offering for 2015, the team at Social-Engineer, Inc. is committed to helping organizations combat sophisticated, targeted threats.
+With the roll out of our new Phishing as a Service (PHaaS) offering for 2015, the team at Social-Engineer, LLC is committed to helping organizations combat sophisticated, targeted threats.

-Just like military experts train their soldiers to fight in a worst-case scenario, organizations can also educate and train staff to detect social engineering attacks to improve overall security.
+Just like military experts train their soldiers to fight in a worst-case scenario, organizations can also educate and train staff to detect social engineering attacks as a way to improve overall security.
 While the concept of phishing your own employees has been around for a few years, the concept of a custom and continuous Phishing as a Service offering is new.
 From start to finish, Social-Engineer helps an organization’s most unpredictable asset (the human) become the first line of defense.
-If an employee understands the value of reporting suspicious activity to their internal security department, they will likely react to real world scenarios the same way.
-Rather than simply training staff to look for suspicious activity, the Social-Engineer team teaches users to apply critical thinking and teaches to recognize phishing emails and how to properly report and respond to them.
+If an employee understands the value of reporting suspicious activity to their internal security department, they will likely react to real-world scenarios the same way.
+Rather than simply training staff to look for suspicious activity, the Social-Engineer team teaches users to apply critical thinking, to recognize phishing emails, and how to properly report and respond to them.
 It’s important for employees to understand the assets they are responsible for protecting and how they can better protect them.
 Security starts with each individual user.

 Securing Your Organization with Social-Engineer’s Phishing as a Service